-Many nonprofits, especially new ones, don’t like to charge for things.
-They get uneasy asking for money unless it’s in the form of a donation.
-They may even think they can’t legally charge for things because they’re a nonprofit.
+Many nonprofits, especially new ones, don't like to charge for things.
+They get uneasy asking for money unless it's in the form of a donation.
+They might even think they can't legally charge for things because they're a nonprofit.

 - Membership dues.
 Many nonprofits offer memberships for a fee.
-Of course, people don’t (in most situations) have to be members to take part in the activities or to donate, but those who do become members are often given access to many perks, such as a newsletter or magazine, discounted rates on tickets to an event, or member-only events.
+Of course, people don't (in most situations) have to be members to take part in activities or to donate, but those who do become members are often given access to many perks, such as a newsletter or magazine, discounted rates on tickets to an event, or member-only events.
 An art museum is a great example of how this can work.
-People don’t have to be members of a museum to visit, but members may get invitations to members-only events, perhaps featuring meetings with artists or curators, plus member preview nights for special exhibits.
+People don't have to be members of a museum to visit, but members might receive invitations to members-only events, perhaps featuring meetings with artists or curators, plus member preview nights for special exhibits.
 Many people are willing to pay a membership fee in order to enjoy such perks.

 - Fees for services.
-If your nonprofit serves clients, patients, or anyone in need, you may feel hesitant about charging for your services.
+If your nonprofit serves clients, patients, or anyone in need, you might feel hesitant about charging for these services.
 Multiple studies have shown, however, that people attach greater value to services that they pay for—and are, as a result, less likely to skip appointments and so forth.
 Even if you charge a nominal fee compared to full market rate, you may find that doing so has multiple benefits.

 - Publications.
-Magazines and newsletters produced by nonprofits are not only great marketing tools, they’re also a great way to bring in extra money.
-While you may include these as a perk for members, you can offer them to non-members for a fee.
+Magazines and newsletters produced by nonprofits are not only great marketing tools, they're also a great way to bring in extra money.
+While you may include subscriptions to these as a perk for paying members, you can offer them to non-members for a separate fee.
 The publication can include information about your nonprofit, how to donate and how donations are used, events you have scheduled, and updates about past events.

 - Speaking engagements.
 Having your experts or leaders speak at a conference can get your nonprofit noticed and help build its name in the community.
-If your nonprofit is in the medical field, for instance, one of its experts may be asked to participate in a panel discussion at a women’s health conference, or even to be the keynote speaker.
-Once you have a few presentations under your belt, or if you’re being asked to speak at a state, regional, or nationwide conference, consider asking for a fee for your time.
-The speakers who will be joining you at the conference will be charging a fee, so why shouldn’t you?
+If your nonprofit is in the medical field, for instance, one of its experts might be asked to participate in a panel discussion at a women's health conference, or even to be the keynote speaker.
+Once you have a few presentations under your belt, or if you're being asked to speak at a state, regional, or nationwide conference, consider asking for a fee for your time.
+The speakers who will be joining you at the conference will be charging a fee, so why shouldn't you?

 - Consultations.
 Maybe your nonprofit has developed a program that can benefit sectors of the community outside its immediate client base.
 If so, then other organizations might want to consult with you, either to work with your nonprofit or to start their own program.
 If looking to start their own program, they likely want you to tell them what your nonprofit does and how it does it.
 They basically want your business model so as to copy it.
 If you're okay with that, then by all means, consult away.
 But you could be charging for your time and effort, as well as for sharing your secrets.

 - Classes.
 If your nonprofit offers any type of class to the general public, it should do so for a fee.
 For example, if your nonprofit is an environmental group, it could offer classes on composting, conservation, and gardening.
-While there may be times your nonprofit would want to offer these classes for free, there might be other times, depending on the nature of the class, that a fee would be appropriate.
+While there might be times when your nonprofit would want to offer these classes for free, there might be other times, depending on the nature of the class, that a fee would be appropriate.